What is a Right-of-Way?

-It’s a legal agreement between a property owner and an electric utility that allows the electric utility to access the property directly beneath and to each side of an electric power line.
-This is sometimes referred to as an easement.
+- A legal agreement between a property owner and an electric utility that allows the electric utility to build and maintain facilities within the property directly beneath and to each side of an electric power line

 Is a Right of Way Open to the Public?

-- Note: GVEA has produced a “no trespassing” sign specifically for posting within GVEA rights of way.
-To obtain a sign, please contact the Land Management Section within our Engineering Services Division.
+- Note: GVEA has produced a “no trespassing” sign specifically for posting within GVEA easements – To obtain a sign, please contact the Land Management Section within our Engineering Services Division

-- Distribution Lines: 30-foot width (15 feet on each side of power line)
+- Distribution Lines: 30-foot width (15 feet on each side of power line centerline)

-- 69 kV Transmission Lines: 50-foot width (25 feet on each side of the power line)
+- 69 kilovolt (kV) Transmission Lines: 50-foot width (25 feet on each side of the power line centerline)